 Random milk production

-Occasionally a mother with breast implants may have milk production unrelated to breastfeeding (galactorrhea) or a milk filled cyst (galactocele)13.
-This is usually linked to postoperative congestion around the implant which often requires removal of the implants14.
-Wambach and Riordan note that spontaneous milk production, milk cysts, and extreme engorgement can follow breast surgery without a pregnancy when associated with birth control hormones15.
+Occasionally a mother with breast implants may have milk production unrelated to breastfeeding (galactorrhea) or a milk filled cyst (galactocele)14.
+This is usually linked to postoperative congestion around the implant which often requires removal of the implants15.
+Wambach and Spencer note that spontaneous milk production, milk cysts, and extreme engorgement can follow breast surgery without a pregnancy; sometimes associated with birth control hormones16.

 Can damaged glands, ducts and nerves heal?